heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 ![Bad Job!](/car_counting/examplebad.jpg)

 It's still great that it worked at all given it was trained on dash cam data.
 It definitely needed to be fine tuned on some real traffic cam data, and that was the plan.
-But while searching around the internet, I found some great open source models ([YOLOv8 by ultalytics](https://github.com/ultralytics/ultralytics)) that seemed a lost better than the set up I was using, so I swapped it out.
+But while searching around the internet, I found some great open source models ([YOLOv8 by ultalytics](https://github.com/ultralytics/ultralytics)) that seemed a lot better than the set up I was using, so I swapped it out.

 There is a public dataset developed in the writing of [this paper](https://proceedings.neurips.cc/paper/2019/file/ee389847678a3a9d1ce9e4ca69200d06-Paper.pdf) constisting of a bunch of labeled (vehicles only) traffic cam images.
 That's perfect for this application - so I used a subset of that data from Kaggle to train the model for about 13 more epochs (a couple hours).
 The results were much better!

 The model does a pretty good job detecting vehicles, it detects way more vehicles in the frame than the previous version - and it still has not been fine tuned on data from the specific traffic cams I'm using.
 So that's on the next step list of course!

-To deploy the model I set up a service on [railway](https://railway.app/) to run through the traffic cam images, detect vehicles, and push the results (images --> S3, vehicle counts --> Postgres).
+To deploy the model I set up a service on [railway](https://railway.app/) to run through the traffic cam images, detect vehicles, and push the results (images go to an S3 bucket, vehicle counts go in a Postgres DB).
 It runs every 5 minutes at the moment, but that might be adjusted.
-The camera streams from RI DOT update about once a minute, but I don't want to store too much data.
+The camera streams from RI DOT update about once a minute, but I don't want to accumulate / store too much data.

 # Camera Location Data
 This part was a grind, no way around that.
-I could not find any listing of the actual locations of the cameras, in terms of latitude and longitude.
+I could not find any listing of the actual locations of the cameras in terms of latitude and longitude.
 They are only labelled in the DOT data with approximate locations (eg I-95 at Branch Ave, etc).
 I really wanted to drop them on a map (using [Leaflet.js](https://leafletjs.com/)) - so I just sat on the couch with the TV on the background and plugged away at estimating their locations.
 I just roughly compared the camera feed to Google StreetView in the area described by the description.
 They aren't perfect, but it's better than "Camera at I-95 and Branch Ave" - especially for showing on a map view! (or doing any kind of geospatial analysis...)

 # Lessons Learned
-This is a list of the things I remember getting stuck on, or that I learned while working on this project.
+This is a list of some small things I remember getting stuck on, or that I learned while working on this project.
 I'm sure there's more that I've forgotten - and there's definitely a lot more to come as I continue to work on this project.

 ## CORS setup for FastAPI
 I had to set up CORS for the API server to allow my React app to make requests to it.
 I used the [FastAPI CORS middleware](https://fastapi.tiangolo.com/tutorial/cors/).
 This was a bit tricky for me at first, I was pretty bummed when I first started trying to hit the REST API from the frontend and couldn't get it working.